The Dirac Medal

 contributions to theoretical physics.
 The Medallists also receive a

 An international committee of distinguished scientists selects the winners from a list of nominated candidates.
 The deadline for receipt of nominations is 15 April of the relevant year.

-Alternatively, you can download the nomination form (Word document) here and mail it to us.
+Alternatively, you can download the nomination form (Word document) here (will be available soon) and mail it to us.

 The Dirac Medal is not awarded to Nobel Laureates, Fields Medallists, or Wolf Foundation Prize winners, although many Dirac Medallists have proceeded to win these prestigious prizes.